-The Zaxcom Nova is a combination twelve-channel mixer/recorder, ZaxNet hub and remote control, receiver enclosure, a time code transmitter, and RF scanner in one light and compact device.
+The Zaxcom Nova is a combination sixteen-channel mixer/recorder, ZaxNet hub and remote control, receiver enclosure, a time code transmitter, and RF scanner in one light and compact device.

 At the heart of the Nova is ZaxNet™: Zaxcom's wireless protocol for keeping transmitters and receivers in sync without needing to physically adjust either.
 From the Nova, you can remotely adjust the transmitter's frequency, preamp gain, and output gain.
 In addition, the Nova is capable of managing metadata for the files recorded onto the bodypack transmitter's internal SD card.
 Track names, settings, and timecode are all kept in sync betwen the main files on the Nova and the backup files on the bodypack transmitter.
 Time code is automatically jammed between the Nova and each recording transmitter, without the need for jamming via a physical cable.
 Using this system, mixers can be sure that their files won't become lost, or mis-matched, or have incomplete data between the main files and the backups.

-The Nova contains two housings for two dual-channel digital wireless receiver modules (sold seperately), allowing up to four separate transmitters to connect to the Nova, transmitting a maximum of eight channels of wireless audio.
+The Nova contains two housings for two digital wireless receiver modules (sold separately), allowing up to eight separate transmitters to connect to the Nova.
 The Nova enclosure provides power and antennas for the receiver module.